 There seem to be a number of reasons for this, and they all need to be looked at.
 According to a trucking industry trade group, it has more to do with regular drivers sharing the road with trucks and has to do with the truckers themselves.
 However, some law enforcement experts suggest that one cause may be the influx of inexperienced drivers, who have come into the state because of the huge demand.
 In some cases, truck drivers have simply undergone two weeks of schooling, graduate, and immediately take the wheel of a tractor-trailer or other large truck.

 According to the Texas Department of Public Safety, it has also become more common for companies to put large trucks on the road that have no business being there.
 In the case of one company, after a fatal accident, it was found out that the company had committed a number of safety violations over several months, ranging from a driver smoking marijuana while operated the vehicle to defective brakes and defective tires.
-According to DPS, that company should not have been allowed on the road with any vehicle, and yet they were able to cause a fatal accident. t only that, but it took four months for them to take away the company’s operating permits.
+According to DPS, that company should not have been allowed on the road with any vehicle, and yet they were able to cause a fatal accident.
+Not only that, but it took four months for them to take away the company’s operating permits.

-Another increasingly common factor in fatal accidents in Texas has to do with driver fatigue.
+Another increasingly common factor in fatal truck accidents in Texas has to do with driver fatigue.
 It is quite common for workers in oilfields work 12 hour shifts before they all load up a company van to drive to their hotel, which can often be as much is an hour away from the worksite.
 According to experts, companies should not work long hours and then be forced to drive a long distance to get some rest.

 Every oil and gas company, as well as every other employer in Texas, has responsibility to make sure their workers are safe.
 They also have a responsibility to make sure that their workers don’t put anyone else at risk, either.
 The increase in traffic deaths in the state of Texas is troubling, and someone needs to stop it.
 While Texas officials say they are trying to improve the safety of its roads, they’re trying to do so without disrupting the oil and gas industry, and that may be impossible.

-If you or a loved one are injured or killed in an accident involving a large truck, please contact the Trucking Accident Lawyers at Hill Law Firm, so that we can get to the bottom of the accident and protect your rights.
+If you or a loved one are injured or killed in an accident involving a large truck, please contact the Trucking Accident Lawyer at Hill Law Firm, so that we can get to the bottom of the accident and protect your rights.